-The Primary school is for students from 4 years old to 11 years old, covering the first two stages of schooling (Key Stage 1 and 2) over Years 1 to 6 (with a Reception year for 4/5 year olds).
+The Primary school is for students from 8 years old to 11 years old, covering the second stage of schooling (Key Stage 2) over Years 3 to 6.

 With a class size of no more than sixteen students, an expat teacher and a teaching assistant each student can develop and reach their full potential.

-The curriculum, based on the British National Curriculum, is delivered mainly through themes in the earlier years, gradually leading to more subject-based approached for older year groups.
+The curriculum, based on the British National Curriculum, is a subject-based approach.
 In Year 6, the final year of Primary, students sit Cambridge Checkpoint externally-marked examinations in English, Mathematics and Science.

-In addition to the curriculum subjects’ students at the BIS Primary also develop socially through the likes of our extra-curricular activities twice a week (which may range from cooking to pottery to capoeira and many other options).
-During these times students are mixed within the two Key Stages, allowing them to interact with students who may be older, or younger, than themselves.
+In addition to the curriculum subjects, students at the BIS Primary also develop socially through the likes of our extra-curricular activities twice a week (which may range from cooking to pottery to capoeira and many other options).
+During these times students are mixed within Key Stage 2, allowing them to interact with students who may be older, or younger than themselves.

 All students take part in an annual show, at an external professional theatre, which parents and friends are thrilled when they come along and see.
 As well as day trips during the year as and when a class teacher thinks it suitable, once a year there is a four-day long trip to a location within Serbia.

 Parents receive information about how their child is developing as the